vegaprotocol/specs/specs/0000-market-making-order-type.md

  [mm-2-order, buy-volume=5, buy-price=96, order-time=16459]
 ```

 *NB the actual values of the buy-prices and buy-volumes are dependent on the result of step 2 above and this example is not to test that, so don't try to replicate this with numbers, it's for illustrative purposes only.
 ________________________

--

-## Adding MM orders to the book:

-The set of buy orders are applied to the resulting order price and volume.
-In the case that there are multiple market makers

 ## Amending the MM order:

-Market makers are always allowed to amend their orders by submitting a market maker network transaction with a set of revised orders (see [market making mechanics spec](./0000-mm-mechanics.md))
+Market makers are always allowed to amend their orders by submitting a market maker network transaction with a set of revised order shapes (see [market making mechanics spec](./0000-mm-mechanics.md)).

+## Network Parameters:
+* mm-time-horizon: market making time horizon to imply probability of trading.

 ## Acceptance Criteria: